Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Citharischius crawshayi King Baboon

-The breeding issue and their frequent collection coupled with a slow growth rate put them in the yellow category.
+Those issues and their high cost and slow growth rate put them in the red category.

 Citharischius